-- Any company classified as a "small business" — 50 or fewer employees — remains exempt from having to offer a health care plan to its staff.
+- Any company classified as a "small business" (50 or fewer employees) remains exempt from having to offer a health care plan to its staff.
 However, if a small business does choose to offer health insurance, the plan must meet the minimum essential coverage provisions, outlined here by the IRS.
-Michael Stahl, senior vice president of insurance marketplace and comparison site HealthMarkets, reminded employers that, while some states grandfathered in plans that failed to meet the guidelines, those plans are beginning to expire as premiums increase.
+Michael Stahl, senior vice president of insurance marketplace and comparison site HealthMarkets, reminded employers that while some states grandfathered in plans that failed to meet the guidelines, those plans are beginning to expire as premiums increase.

-- If you employ fewer than 25 workers who earn an average of $50,000 or less per year, you may qualify for the Small Business Health Care Tax Credit, which covers up to 50 percent of your contributions toward your employees' premium costs if you use the Small Business Health Options Program (SHOP) Marketplace.
+- If you employ fewer than 25 people who earn an average of $50,000 or less per year, you may qualify for the Small Business Health Care Tax Credit, which covers up to 50 percent of your contributions toward your employees' premium costs if you use the Small Business Health Options Program (SHOP) Marketplace.

-- Individuals who own multiple small businesses (each with fewer than 50 employees) will need to determine whether their combined total workforce makes them a midsize or large employer under ACA.
+- Individuals who own multiple small businesses (each with fewer than 50 employees) will need to determine whether their combined total workforce makes them a midsize or large employer under the ACA.
 If so, they are required to comply with all measurement, reporting and insurance-coverage laws, said David Dent, major accounts manager at payments services provider JetPay.

 The SHOP Marketplace operates differently in each state, so be sure to check your local marketplace options before selecting a plan.
-For more information on how the ACA affects small businesses, visit Business News Daily's guide.

 Finding the right plans for your business